-With old grease lubricated cameras the fast speeds shorter than 1/60 are not usable.
-Especially the 1/125 is often leading to an open staying shutter.
-Closing of the shutter in this case is only possible by turning to a different shutter speed or cocking the shutter again.
+Cameras with old grease lubrication do not allow speeds faster than 1/60.
+Especially the 1/125 often leads to an shutter staying open.
+Closing the shutter in this case is only possible by turning to a different shutter speed or cocking the shutter again.

 Cameras with synthetic clock oil CLA (or fresh grease lubrication initially, too): In light frost the fast speeds are about one step (1 EV ) slower.
 Thus you may use the 1000th as 500th, das 500th as 250th and the 250th als 125th.
 The 1/125 setting is not needed as 1/60, because the speeds of 1/60 and slower are correct even in frost.

 The synthetic watch oil shows extreme durability and stays in place (you can expect many years of steadyness).
 The above mentioned shutter aberrations stay the same.
 Even perfect exposure of transparencies in summer and winter will be possible.